Pontus (Pontos), an ancient Greek word for “sea”, refers to the Black Sea and the surrounding coastal areas.

 Phases A and B

 Deportations continued unceasingly even when the Russian troops entered Trebizond in early 1916.
-Under the pretext that the Pontians supported the Russians, a large number of residents from the Sinope and Kerasounta were displaced, while women were forcibly Islamized.
+Under the pretext that the Pontians supported the Russians, many residents from the Sinope and Kerasounta were displaced, while women were forcibly Islamized.
 The persecutions, which were intensified by the Decree of December 1916 that ordered the exile of all males between the age of 18 and 40 and the transfer of women and children in the depths of Anatolia, led to the creation of resistance groups by the Pontians.
-The implementation of the measures began from Samsun.
+The implementation of the measures began in Samsun.
 In the province of Amasia, 72,375 Greeks, out of a total of 136,768, were displaced, of whom 70% died of hardship.

 In Agios Georgios of Kerasounta, 3,000 Greeks in captivity by the Ottoman authorities found slow death due to starvation and other hardships.
 During World War I a total of 235,000 Pontians were exiled, while 80,000 immigrated to Russia.
 At the same time, however, the persecutions suffered by the Greeks of the eastern Pontus in the area of Trebizond, were less intensified mainly due to the ability of the Bishop Chrysanthos to interact with the local authorities, but also by the fact that since April 1916 the area was captured by the Russian Army.
 According to estimates by the Bishop of Trebizond, the number of victims of these policies stood at about 100,000 for that time.
 The protests by -mainly- Austrian and American diplomats against the Ottoman government were continuous.